 Daniel's research interests broadly center on cognitive evolution, with a particular focus on sociocognitive abilities relating to theory of mind and shared intentionality.
-He is also interested in relationships between neuroanatomy and cognition both within and across species as well as if and how humans evolved unique cognitive traits.
-He addresses these questions by integrating non-invasive cognitive, behavioral, and biological research in dogs, wolves, and free-ranging nonhuman primates.
+He is also interested in relationships between neuroanatomy and cognition both within and across species.
+He address these topics by integrating non-invasive cognitive, behavioral, and biological research in dogs, wolves, and free-ranging nonhuman primates.
 Daniel graduated from the University of North Carolina at Chapel Hill in 2016 with a B.S. in Psychology and minor in Anthropology.
 Before joining the ACCC, he conducted research on human metacognition at UNC, as well as canine and non-human primate cognition at Yale University.

 For more information, please see Daniel's CV or follow him on Twitter.